sinnie/learn_web_dev/node.md

 As you can see, the event loop iterates over the phases, which can be thought of as a "list" of events and callbacks of completed operations.
 If a process requires I/O, the libuv delegates the operation to the thread pool.
 The assigned threads from the  pool and the I/O operations are executed asynchronously.
 The event loop will then continue to execute items in the event queue.
 Once the I/O operation is complete, the corresponding callback is queued (in the event queue) for processing.
 The event loop then executes the callback and provides the results.

 Another important concept to understand how Node.js implements event-driven architecture is the `EventEmitter`.

+> libuv uses a thread pool to make asynchronous file I/O operations possible, but network I/O is always performed in a single thread synchronously.
+Unlike network I/O, there are no platform-specific file I/O primitives libuv can rely on.
+Therefore, blocking file I/O operations are run by the thread pool.
+Three types of opertions are run in this pool: Filesystem opertions, DNS functions (getaddrinfo and getnameinfo), and User Specified code via uv_queue_work(). <-- don't do this.

 #### The EventEmitter (JavaScript Custom Events)
 According to [Norris](#resources), the `EventEmitter` was created to simplify the interaction with the event loop.
 The `EventEmitter` was created as a generic wrapper to facilitate creating event-based APIs.
 To understand how Node handles events, we're going to build our own event emitter.
 (Albeit a simple version).